kmules1/kmules1.github.io/ecumene/world/index.md

 The Ecumene is home to several sapient species.
 By far the most populous of these is Mankind, which is indigenous to the Ecumene and has a dominant role in its histories and societies.
 Other indigenous Thinking Kinds include Halflings and Goblins.

 Due to its deep history, it has long become home for additional species that originate from the other worlds in the Ador-Ayn Star System.
-A significantly less populous but historically critical kind is Elfkind, whose first arrival to the Ecumene marks the beginning of the most common calendar era, (AE *ab Egressu* "since the Landing") and who evacuated to the Ecumene following the Cataclysm of *2791*{: .ae}, when their homeworld became uninhabitable.
+A significantly less populous but historically critical kind is Elfkind, whose first arrival to the Ecumene marks the beginning of the most common calendar era, (AE *Ab Egressú* "since the Landing") and who evacuated to the Ecumene following the Cataclysm of *2791*{: .ae}, when their homeworld became uninhabitable.

 ### Mankind